Azure-Samples/PetSpotR/docs/lab.md

 ### 3.3 Configure your cluster

 Now that you've deployed your infrastructure, you're ready to configure your cluster.
-You'll use the Helm CLI to install the Dapr and KEDA Helm charts:
+You'll use the Dapr CLI to install Dapr.

 1. Run `az aks get-credentials` to get the credentials for your AKS cluster: